 I was part of pan-Celtic group White Orchid with harp, flute and fiddle, and a member of Welsh group Tri Werin with harp, vocals (in Welsh!), accordion and fiddle.
 I am currently an organizer of the Cincinnati Harper’s Robin.

 I have been writing fantasy since my fingers first touched the keys at the age of eight.
-My contemporary fantasy novel, Flow, was released by Double Dragon Publishing in March of 2012, and my soft science fiction novel, Scylla and Charybdis, is forthcoming from Kristell Ink.
-I have sold numerous works of science fiction and fantasy, both short stories and the occasional poem, to venues such as Abyss and Apex (reprinted in their first Best Of anthology), GUD, Leading Edge Science Fiction and Fantasy and numerous anthologies.
+My contemporary fantasy novel, Flow, was released by Double Dragon Publishing in March of 2012, and my soft science fiction novel, Scylla and Charybdis, is now out from Grimbold Books imprint Kristell Ink.
+I have sold numerous works of science fiction and fantasy, both short stories and the occasional poem, to venues such as Abyss and Apex (reprinted in their first Best Of anthology), Andromeda Spaceways Magazine, GUD, Leading Edge Science Fiction and Fantasy and numerous anthologies.
 My style is high fantasy mixed with intrigue, but I also have a comic streak.
 As for poetry, I’m a traditionalist at heart: I love form poetry, from sonnets to villanelles.
 The draw is making magic within the strictures of the form.

 As a chef, I have a Diploma in Baking and Pastry and an Associates in Culinary Arts from the International Culinary School at the Art Institute of Ohio-Cincinnati (both summa cum laude).
-I am currently working in catering at Fairfield Foodies (savory) and Eat Well Celebrations and Feasts (pastry).
+I am also ACF certified as a CPC (Certified Pastry Culinarian).
+I am currently working in catering at Kate’s Catering and Personal Chef Services (Dayton, KY).

 When not engaged in the above, I enjoy reading (mysteries as well as SF/F, and I love a good anthology); and occasionally dabbling in artwork and photography.
 I am the proud “mom” of two Bichon Frises, Lexi (“protector” in Greek) and Peri (“nymph,” also Greek).